SolfataraEmit/tari/buildtools/windows-dev-environment-notes.md

 * **Receive an error message "Failed when searching source; results will not be included: winget" or "Failed in attempting to update the source: winget"**: ```winget``` is installed, but ```App Installer``` is not at the latest version.
 To update ```App Installer```, you will need to run ```winget upgrade --id Microsoft.DesktopAppInstaller```
 * **Terminal displays a blank result**: this means that ```App Installer```, and by extension ```winget```, is not installed.
 You will need to manually install it via the Microsoft Store.
 Use Microsoft Edge, and open the following URL in the browser: https://www.microsoft.com/p/app-installer/9nblggh4nns1#activetab=pivot:overviewtab, then click the install button to install it.
 It is best to restart the machine following the installation.

-Then we can start installing components that will be needed in Compiling ```The Tari protocol tools``` locally
+Then we can start installing components that will be needed to compile the ```Tari protocol tools``` locally.

 ## Install Visual Studio BuildTools 2022
 To install, run the following command: